sageshoyu/sageshoyu.github.io/docs/README.md

+# Seiji's Website

+Seiji's research site, blog (and a place where random tidbits show up too).
+This site is built by Jekyll and uses a modified version of Mark Otto's Hyde (original README below).

+TODO:

+[ ] Choose better (free) fonts: current candidates are IBM Plex, Cooper Hewitt, and Charter (make navigation sans-serif and content serif to see if that fixes the odd prominence of the sidebar)
+[ ] Play with font-background contrast ratio.
+[ ] Center the website text when the screen is stretched far enough.

+[ ] Blog
+    [ ] Randomized Ghibli header images to counteract the rambliness of blog (shrink/remove when the site shifts to mobile view mode)
+    [ ] Mathjax.
+    [ ] An initial post.
+A first content post (perhaps a nice problem from High-dim stats?) or something related to the recent Quest-abstraction building rsearch effort

 # Hyde

 Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.